James Greer (writer): Career

-Musician/critic
+Musician/Critic

-Greer was senior editor and senior writer at Spin magazine in New York City in the early 1990s.
+Greer was senior editor and senior writer at Spin magazine in New York City in the early 1990s, during which time he helped define the generational cohort that became later widely-known as Generation X.

-He wrote and played on the song "Trendspotter Acrobat" on the album Sunfish Holy Breakfast by Guided By Voices.
-He was the bassist in the band from 1995 to 1996.
+He wrote and performed all instruments/vocals on the song "Trendspotter Acrobat" on the EP Sunfish Holy Breakfast by Guided By Voices.
+He was the bassist in the band from 1994 to 1996.

-Greer started a band in 2012 with French musician Lola G. called DTCV.
+Greer started a band in 2012 with musician Lola G. called DTCV.
 Pronounced "detective", it was an indie rock duo from Joshua Tree, California.
-After meeting Lola G. at a party in Hollywood, Greer began publishing songs with him, taking influence from stoner rock, garage, post-punk, and classic indie, and finally releasing their debut LP in 2012.
-In 2013, they released a double album called Hilarious Heaven, followed by a compilation of their early singles and EPs, The Early Year.
-The duo then went on tour and soon released their third studio album, Uptime!, in 2015.
-In 2016, Confusion Moderne was released which featured lyrics entirely en français and production from psych wizard Joel Jerome.
-In April 2016 the band released its fourth studio album, entitled Confusion Moderne, on Xemu Records.
+The band released a double album called Hilarious Heaven in 2013 on Xemu Records, followed by a compilation of their early singles and EPs, The Early Year.
+The duo released their second studio album, Uptime!, in 2015.
+In April 2016 the band released its third and final studio album, entitled Confusion Moderne, on Xemu Records.

-Novelist/author
+Novelist/Author

-Greer has published two novels, Artificial Light (Little House on the Bowery/Akashic, 2006) and The Failure (Akashic, 2010).
-Artificial Light won a California Book Award Silver Medal for First Fiction.
+Greer has published three novels: Artificial Light (Little House on the Bowery/Akashic, 2006), The Failure (Akashic, 2010).
+Artificial Light won a California Book Award Silver Medal for First Fiction. and Bad Eminence (And Other Stories, 2022), which Andrew Gallix in The Irish Times called "this year's cult classic," writing that the novel was "hilarious, exhilarating and mind-blowing".

 In 2013 Greer released his first book of short fiction, titled Everything Flows, via Curbside Splendor.
 Publishers Weekly said of the book "Halfway between the mind of God and a vivid dream, Everything Flows is proof that there remain new places to go, both on paper and in the known universe."